- Laser printer copy paper.

-8. Once you are finished with your design, it is time to heat set it into your piece.
-First lay your wood down.
-Then place your design on top of the wood with the design/color touching the wood.
-Apply heat resistance tape to help hold your design onto the wood.
-Next, place a piece of butcher paper on top.
+8. Once you are finished with your design, it is time to heat set it into your shirt.
+First lay your shirt flat with a piece of butcher paper inside.
+Then place your design on top of the shirt (I recommend using a shirt guide to hep insure the design is straight and at a good location on you shirt) with the design/color touching the shirt.
+Apply heat resistance tape to help hold your design in place.
+Next, place a piece of butcher paper on top of your design.
 The butcher paper will absorb any of the color, so it does not ruin your heat source.
 I like to place two pieces of butcher paper as an extra protection.

 9. Apply heat for 40 seconds at 385 degrees Fahrenheit.
 Peel off the layers to reveal your design when it has cooled to the touch.
 If you peel while it is still hot not all of the design will be fully transferred, and you could also make the design have a ghosting effect.
 So, be patient and wait for it to fully cool for the best results.

 This is such a fun shirt.
 I will be wearing it in the summer as well.
 You can use this technique to put many different designs onto shirts.
 I love that you can not feel the infusible ink on the shirt.
 It is perfect for kids that might pick at HTV and other types of vinyl.
 The markers are also nice if you have trouble with weeding out the infusible ink vinyl.
 I would much rather color in a design or paint in a design instead of weed, although infusible ink vinyl is very different to weed than other types of vinyl.